fikin/nodemcu-firmware/README.md

 The module is not a normal operations module per se but rather something of testing and learning nature.
 One would use it mainly when wants to evaluate performance aspects of esp.
 Being compiled as lua module makes its use rather easy and convenient to run various benchmarks.

-It can also be used as code basis for adding new benchmarking methods when developing c-modules.

-Module is compiled by default (LUA_USE_MODULES_BENCHMARK is enabled in user_modules.h).
+The module is compiled by default (LUA_USE_MODULES_BENCHMARK is enabled in user_modules.h).

-How to use it : follow the instructions below.
+This module is for people who:

+- want to run same performance test on various hardware and compare results
+- want to compare results against other people performing similar tests
+- want to benchmark own functionality and are looking for ready infrastructure code to start with

 ## Pulling a branch into own git branch